 Studies show that people who are compassionate with themselves suffer less from stress, pain, anxiety, eating disorders, and depression.
 They are more motivated to exercise and look after their health.

-Whether we realize it or not, self-love manifests in how you take care of yourself physically, as well as mentally.
+Whether we realize it or not, self-love manifests in how you take care of yourself.
 Stop dangerous habits like smoking, doing drugs, driving too fast and stressing over little things.

 Are you waiting until the stars line up a certain way or your ducks to get in a row?
 Are you waiting until everyone else is taken care of?

 Strive for balance.
 Be happy and fulfilled now.

 Nurture yourself by having fun, either alone or with others.
 You are worth some of your own time and effort.
 Let your inner child come out to play once in a while.

 The most loving thing you can do for yourself is doing what matters most to you.
 Do what gives you a sense of meaning and purpose and makes your heart sing.
 Make a habit of doing what brings you great joy and meaning.
 You will have more to give others, while feeling so much better about yourself.

 Much of learning how to love yourself has to do with the talk that happens between your two ears.
 All the limiting beliefs, patterns, and negative self talk you have about yourself and the world produce major blocks to learning how to love yourself and others.

 Negative thoughts take many forms, but they all have the same effect.
 You feel badly about yourself.
 You may sabotage your efforts to take care of yourself and fulfill your conscious desires.